Health and Safety

 Below is the procedure that must be followed:

-Players may wear their jersey, but must not be in full uniform until the League has received the Medical Release and the player has been cleared by Cal North administrators to return to play.
+Players may wear their jersey, but must not be in full uniform until the Club/League has received the Medical Release and the player has been cleared by Club/League administrators to return to play.

 Available Resources: